telerik/blazor-docs/_contentTemplates/common/get-started.md

     ![App in the browser](images/app-in-browser.png)

-Now you have the Telerik components running in your Blazor app.
+Well done!
+Now you have you first Telerik UI for Blazor component running in your Blazor app.

 @[template](/_contentTemplates/common/get-started.md#next-steps-after-getting-started)